zack-bitcoin/amoveo-docs/other_blockchains/the_defence_of_pos.md

 Vitalik Buterin https://vitalik.ca/general/2020/11/06/pos2020.html

+Vitalik's link calculating the cost of attacking PoW is based on the incorrect assumption that ASICS are a perfectly liquid market, and a person can rent 51% of hashpower by the hour.
+If you instead consider that they need to purchase the ASICS in an illiquid market, you get very different numbers.
+In an illiquid market, the more ASICS you buy, the more expensive the ASICS get.
+The cost of the attack increases parabolically as it gets bigger.

+His calculation of cost of attacking PoS is inaccurate, because the only attack he considers is people who literally purchase the coins they are staking.
+When in reality it is always possible to rent control over PoS deposits, by paying the PoS validators to make a second larger security deposit to enforce that they participate in your coordinated attack, and having a smart contract specifying limits of how the rented coins can be used, to prevent them from being slashed.
+PoS deposits are made up of a liquid market of coins, so the cost only increases linearly as you rent more coins this way.

 He tries to make 2 points for why PoS can possibly be a cryptoeconomically secure consensus mechanism.
 1) PoS is more secure than PoW at the same cost.
 2) Attacks are easier to recover from in PoS vs PoW.